dotnet/docs-maui/docs/platform-integration/essentials/text-to-speech.md

 }
 ```

-### Speech Settings
+## Settings

-For more control over how the audio is spoken back with `SpeechOptions` that allows setting the volume, pitch, and locale.
+To control the volume, pitch, and locale of the voice, use the `SpeechOptions` class.
+Pass an instance of that class to the `SpeakAsync` method:

 ```csharp
 public async Task SpeakNow()